The magnitude of categories of texts enriched by language models: Introduction

-The dependence of magnitude on the terminating states is reminiscent of similar results pertaining to posets or metric spaces that show a dependency on the ``boundary.''
-For instance, if a finite poset has top and bottom elements, then its magnitude can be computed by evaluating its M\"obius function (defined in Section \ref{sec:magnitude}) at those extremal elements \cite{rota1964}, \cite[Proposition 3.8.5]{stanley2011}.
-And in the context of metric spaces, \emph{weighting vectors} \cite{Leinster2013}|such as $(\sum_y \mu(x,y))_{x}$ when the M\"obius coefficients $\mu$ exist|effectively detect the boundary of certain subsets of Euclidean space, an insight with recent applications in machine learning \cite{Bunch2021,adamer2024}; see also \cite{willerton2009}.
+Let us also remark that dependence of magnitude on the terminating states is reminiscent of similar results pertaining to posets or metric spaces that show a dependency on the ``boundary.''
+For instance, if a finite poset has top and bottom elements, then its magnitude can be computed by evaluating its M\"obius function (defined in Section \ref{sec:magnitude}) at those extremal elements \citep{rota1964}, \cite[Proposition 3.8.5]{stanley2011}.
+And in the context of metric spaces, \emph{weighting vectors} \citep{Leinster2013}|such as $(\sum_y \mu(x,y))_{x}$ when the M\"obius coefficients $\mu$ exist|effectively detect the boundary of certain subsets of Euclidean space, an insight with recent applications in machine learning \citep{Bunch2021,adamer2024}; see also \citep{willerton2009}.

+Finally, we will draw a connection to magnitude homology \citep{LeinsterShulman2021}.
+This is our final main result:\\